-I first tried this honey brined whole turkey recipe back in June, 2000.
+I first tried this honey brined whole turkey recipe back in June 2000.
 It comes from Rick "Shake" Schoenberger and has been widely published on the Internet over the years and is reprinted here with permission.
-You can get the original recipe in its entirety from his website The BBQ Shack.

 Here are some photos I took when I revisited this recipe and cooked it again on November 30, 2009.

 As always...click on any of the pictures to view a larger image.